 Here’s Where It Gets Sticky

-Imagine it’s Monday and you get to pick your favorite ice cream (+100 pts) and you get to be with your favorite person while you eat it (+100 pts).
+Imagine it’s Monday, and you get to pick your favourite ice cream (+100 pts) and be with your favourite person while you eat it (+100 pts).

 You now have a good happy day going with +200 Moral Value points.

 High five!
-You have made an excellent value decision for yourself and you are feeling good, therefore feeling happy.
+You have made an excellent value decision for yourself and are feeling good and happy.

 Now imagine it’s Tuesday.
-Today your best friend shows up and they brought ice cream with them, guess what, it’s your favorite.
+Today two of your best friends showed up, and they brought ice cream with them.
+Guess what, it’s your favourite.
 YES!

-You’re having another good day, spending time with best friend + 50 points.
-Eating favorite ice cream + 100 points, that’s a total of + 150 value points.
-Way to go champ.
+You’re having another good day, spending time with your best friends + 50 points.
+Eating your favourite ice cream + 100 points, that’s a total of + 150 value points—way to go, champ.